LukasGalliker/ese2013-team9/README.md

 	- move bought items to the end of the list
 9. As a user I want to share a list with a friend or more
 	- See who added what in front of the item (if possible)
-	- No registering accounts
+	- No registering of a new account to use the sync feature, basically "nooo, not another login"...
 	- READ_CONTACTS Permission? (to get the people the lists can be shared with?)
-	+ how do we send the lists? (whatsapp, email, sms??) -> in app sharing (maybe with notification for downnloading the app if not installed, additionally sending with whatsapp email etc. would be cool)
+	+ how do we send the lists? (whatsapp, email, sms??) -> in app sharing (maybe with notification for downloading the app if not installed, additionally sending with whatsapp email etc. would be cool)
 	- WRITE_SMS Permission (that we can create the SMS if we decide that lists can be shared via SMS)
 	- SEND_SMS Permission (if we decide that lists can be shared via SMS)
 	+ can we add our own app to the send menu?
 How do we verify that the chosen sharing partner also has the app?